-The Blue Cash Preferred® Card from American Express is a popular cash back rewards credit card with a $75 annual fee.
+The Blue Cash Preferred® Card from American Express (a Money Crashers partner) is a popular cash back rewards credit card with a relatively high annual fee ($95, or $75 if your application is received by August 3, 2016).
 It shares many of the same features and benefits as its stablemate, Blue Cash Everyday from American Express.
 However, its cash back rewards program is significantly more generous: 6% cash back at the grocery store, up to $6,000 spent per year; unlimited 3% cash back at gas stations and department stores; and an unlimited 1% cash back everywhere else, including grocery store purchases above the annual spending cap.
 It also has a solid sign-up bonus and introductory purchase and balance transfer APR offer.

 Although its rewards are definitely on the generous side, Blue Cash Preferred is comparable to many other mainstream cash back rewards cards.
 In addition to the Blue Cash Popular alternatives include Blue Cash Everyday, Chase Freedom, Discover it (of which there are several varieties), Capital One Quicksilver, Barclaycard CashForward, Bank Americard Cash Rewards (which also has several varieties), and Citi Double Cash.
 Keep in mind that Blue Cash Preferred is one of the only cash back cards that carries an annual fee.